you are here - www.capstan.at / itchy feet / une fin d'été en normandie

 Austria, November 2025

-Besides the gorgeous landscapes, what particularly impressed us in Normandy was the relaxed lifestyle of its lovely people and, of course, the delicious French food.
-Everything has unfolded naturally and wherever we went, we were welcomed warmly and hospitably.
+Besides the breathtaking landscapes, what impressed us most in Normandy was the relaxed lifestyle of its lovely people and, of course, the delicious French cuisine.
+Everything fell into place naturally, and everywhere we went, we received a warm and hospitable welcome.
 Merci!

 Seine-Maritime

-The bright cliffs of the Alabaster Coast, the linen fields of the Plateau de Caux and the meanders of the Seine river are among the scenic highlights of the Seine-Maritime department, which stretches in the north of Normandy between the lower reaches and the mouth of the Seine river and the white cliffs of the Alabaster Coast on the English Channel.
+The bright cliffs of the Alabaster Coast, the linen fields of the Plateau de Caux, as well as the meanders of the Seine river are among the scenic highlights of the Seine-Maritime department, which stretches between the lower reaches and the mouth of the Seine river near Le Havre and the northernmost part of the Normandy on the English Channel.

-We've pitched our tent in the Castel de la Terrasse B&B on the hills of Etretat, a cozy small town between Fecamp and Le Havre from where we could conveniently reach most of the interesting places of the Alabaster Coast, as well as Honfleur, Trouville-sur-Mer and Deauville in the Calvados department.
+We've pitched our tent in the Castel de la Terrasse B&B on the hills of Etretat, a cozy small town between Fecamp and Le Havre from where we could conveniently reach lovely places at the Alabaster Coast, as well as Honfleur, Trouville-sur-Mer and Deauville in the Calvados department.
+Once being in Etretat for several days, one shouldn't miss a visit to the seaside village Veules les Roses north-east of Fecamp on the way to Dieppe, which is known as one of the most beautiful villages in whole France.
+A day-trip to Veules-les-Roses can be conveniently combined with taking Fecamp along the way or with an extended trip to Dieppe.

 Calvados

-After spending four days in Etretat and the region stretching from Veules les Roses to Deauville it was time to start on our way to our next destination Reville, a coastal village in the Cotentin in the Manche department, facing the English Channel.
+Well, after spending four days in Etretat and touring the region from Veules les Roses to Deauville it was time to start on our way to our next destination Reville, a coastal village in the Cotentin in the Manche department, facing the English Channel.

 Manche, Cotentin